jayelaguardia/bobapedia-client/README.md

 **Endpoints**\
 */registration*
-  - Accepts a json object of username and password and adds it into the user database */login*
+  - Accepts a json object of username and password and adds it into the user database <br>
+*/login*
   - Accepts a json object of username and password
-  - Responds with an auth token for the user's current logged in session */classic*
+  - Responds with an auth token for the user's current logged in session <br>
+*/classic*
   - get.
-Responds with an array of the "top" 15 tea objects with their fields */classic/:classicID*
+Responds with an array of the "top" 15 tea objects with their fields <br>
+*/classic/:classicID*
   - get.
-Responds with one specific classicc tea object with its corresponding fields */creation*
+Responds with one specific classicc tea object with its corresponding fields <br>
+*/creation*
   - get.
 Responds with an array of all user created tea objects and its fields.
 Authentication required
   - post.
 Accepts a json tea object with every field name required.
 Null values okay.
 Adds the tea object into the creation tea database.
 Authentication required.
-Responds with 201 if successful
+Responds with 201 if successful <br>
 */creation/:creationID*
   - get.
 Responds with one specific creation tea object with its corresponding fields.
 Authentication required
   - delete.
 Responds with 204 if successful.
 Authentication required